-In the 2017 Legislative Session, House Bill 2242 was passed, redefining enrichment levies (see chapter 6 for more on levies) and how local enrichment levy is calculated for eligible school districts.
+In the 2017 legislative session, House Bill 2242 was passed, redefining enrichment levies (see chapter 6 for more on levies) and how local enrichment levy is calculated for eligible school districts.
 In the next biennial session of 2019, Engrossed Substitute Senate Bill 5313 is passed clearly defining "eligible districts" using the new rate and per pupil-based levy system.

-Current law defines "Eligible districts" where the amount generated by a levy of \$1.50 per \$1,000 of assessed value in the school district, divided by the school district's total student enrollment in the prior school year, is less than the state local effort assistance threshold per pupil.
+Current law defines "Eligible districts" where the amount generated by a levy of \$1.50 per \$1,550 as increased by inflation from the 2020 calendar year of assessed value in the school district, divided by the school district's total student enrollment in the prior school year, is less than the state local effort assistance threshold per pupil.
+In calendar year 2022, state-tribal education compact schools are also eligible for this funding using the assessed value of the school district in which the state-tribal education compact school is located.
+2022 values listed below.

 State LEA District per pupil Prior

 threshold minus Amount generated Multiplied by School year

-Per pupil By \$1.50/\$1,000av enrollment
+Per pupil By \$1.50/\$1,691.70av enrollment